giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 If you have not set up the variable `$GTLANGS`, just go to the language folder you have just checked out.

-First set up the files required to build the analysers (if you get error messages saying that some required files are missing you have probebly skipped some steps on the [Getting started](GettingStarted.html) pages):
+First set up the files required to build the analysers (if you get error messages saying that some required files are missing you have probably skipped some steps on the [Getting started](GettingStarted.html) pages):

 ```